andres311/andres-react-redux-shopify/README.md

 # README (WIP)

 ## What is this?
-This is a test project with reactjs + redux + shopify + tailwind.
+This is a store front test project with reactjs + redux + shopify + tailwind.

 ## Objective
 Learn a little bit about reactjs, redux shopify, and tailwind... please don't use this as a project.
 It's just a test.

 ## How to use?
-You need to setup your Shopify storefront access token and storefront url in the .env file there is a sample store in the .env.sample file, including a token of a test Shopify account (I don't know how if the token will be valid forever, it's just a sample token that I found online)
+You need to setup your Shopify storefront access token and storefront url in the .env file there is a sample store in the .env.sample file, including a token of a test Shopify account (I don't know if the token will be valid forever, it's just a sample token that I found online)

 ```cp .env.sample .env```